waleedelfieky/Linux-Essential-tasks/README.md

-This repo mission is to share solutions with mates this solutions is to a simple tasks in embedded linux diploma that we've taken together
+This repo mission is to share solutions with mates this solutions is for tasks in embedded linux diploma that we've taken together